 KI NDG’s response:

-In a “light-touch” manner; our belief is that standards and policy development organizations, trade organizations and foreign governments have vested interests in their current standards, solutions and the status-quo, none of which to-date have delivered a strong, trusted, global Identity Ecosystem.
+Our belief is that standards and policy development organizations, trade organizations and foreign governments have vested interests in their current standards, solutions and the status-quo, none of which to-date have delivered a strong, trusted, global Identity Ecosystem.

-Thus the current direction of listening to and taking submissions from all interested parties is the correct approach and the resultant Identity Ecosystem will need to be new and radically different in approach from anything implemented today.
+Thus the current direction of listening to and taking submissions from all interested parties is the correct approach and the resultant Identity Ecosystem will need to be new and different in approach from those being implemented today.

-We stress our view that it is the approach that is the key to NSTIC’s successful fulfillment - we believe that all of the fundamental technology already exists.
+We stress our view that it is the governance framework that is the key to NSTIC’s successful fulfillment - we believe that all of the fundamental technology already exists.
 The current direction should be augmented with a directed, proactive program of outreach and engagement, reporting and interaction.

 4.3.
 On what international entities should the Steering Group focus its attention and activities?